raj23manj/springBoot/jokesapp/README.md

           writing -> you can not add Object or serializable to a List<? super Number> even though Number extends Object and serialisable.
 You can add Integer or double, which are sub types of number

-      * If we wnat to add and read at the same time, we have to declare the collection with no wild card.
+      * If we want to add and read at the same time, we have to declare the collection with no wild card.
 List<Double>

       * Type erasure
         * java uses type erasure to handle generics